-Body aches: after exercise
+Body aches after exercise

 Sore muscles are one of the least pleasant side effects of exercise.
 Always keep in mind it is a good thing when your muscles are sore because it means you have worked the muscles hard.
 No pain no gain they say.
+And body aches after exercise is also common at this time

 Muscle soreness can be very uncomfortable and disruptive.
 However, it will usually go away in a few days.